Mrvijuahir/Dynamic-weather-app-using-Node-and-ExpressJs/README.md

 #1.
 How it Works ?
 =
-After downloading all the code just type (npm install) in your trminal to install required node modules.
+After downloading all the code just type (npm install) in your terminal to install required node modules.